Editorial note

 Model structure, inputs, and assumptions

 This document is a supplement to our cost-effectiveness model.
 The notes below are intended to explain some of the modeling decisions we made, along with some considerations for scaling and potential model extensions that we or others might make given more time and/or data.
-Due to the limited time allotted for this model-building exercise, we do not provide a comprehensive report describing the model and its findings, but instead provided a live walkthrough of the model to Lafiya Nigeria during the project timeframe.
+Due to the limited time allotted for this model-building exercise, we do not provide a comprehensive report describing the model and its findings, but instead provided a live walkthrough of the model to Lafiya Nigeria (LN) during the project timeframe.

 Dynamic model with quarterly inputs